Adarshh21/adarshah21-NASSCOM-VSD-SoC-design-program/README.md

 ![image](https://github.com/user-attachments/assets/1870f090-cbc8-4dca-9ef0-1c42357cc96f)

-5. Lightly Doped Drain (LDD) formation:
-   We want to attain a doping profile of P+ P- N in the N-well where P+ is the source and drain , P- is the LDD and N is already done. similary P-well will have a doping profile of N+ for p source and drain and P is what we already have.
+5. **Lightly Doped Drain (LDD) formation**: We want to attain a doping profile of P+ P- N in the N-well where P+ is the source and drain , P- is the LDD and N is already done. similary P-well will have a doping profile of N+ for p source and drain and P is what we already have.

     There are 2 reasons to form LDD:
     - Hot electron effect: Electric field is given by V/d therefore when the device size reduces Electric field increases.
 Due to this high energy carriers break the Si-Si bond leading to some more elecrons and holes which we do need because we are controlling the doping profile very well.
 The second reason is that the energy might be so high that it crosses the 3.2eV barrier between the Si conduction band and SiO2 conduction band, if it crosses this band it might just enter into the oxide layer which is present above the substrate and my create liability issue.This is the hot electron effect.